danielelozzi/SPEED/README.md

 4.  **Surface from Markers/QR Codes**: Define a dynamic, non-rectangular surface for enrichment by mapping its corners to ArUco or QR code markers.
 5.  **Real-time visualization**: A real-time visualization of external and internal camera with multi-task YOLO, dynamic AOIs, and LSL streaming.
 It allows for live visualization of blinks, pupillometry, fragmentation, and event management.
 6.  **Data Viewer**: A separate, powerful window that allows for the interactive visualization of BIDS/DICOM/Un-enriched data, with video playback, event editing, on-the-fly YOLO analysis, and data export.
-7.  **Data Plotter**: An interactive tool to plot time-series data (pupil, gaze, fixations, etc.) and calculate statistics on user-selected time ranges.
+7.  **Data Plotter**: An interactive tool to plot all time-series data (pupil, gaze, fixations, etc.) and calculate statistics on user-selected time ranges.
 8.  **Multi-Task YOLO**: Pre-trained and custom object detection, segmentation, pose estimation, and oriented bounding box (OBB) detection using various YOLO models.
 9.  **Advanced Tracking and Re-identification (Re-ID)**: Utilize robust trackers like BoT-SORT and ByteTrack to maintain object identities across frames, even through occlusions.
 This is crucial for accurately analyzing interactions with specific objects or people over time.
 10. **Video-in-Video**: A specialized video generation mode that replaces the scene camera view with the on-screen content the user is watching, synchronized with gaze and events.
  ---
+* **LSL Time Series Viewer**: An interactive window to visualize multi-channel time-series data (like gaze or EEG) from any LSL stream in real-time, with support for event markers.
 * **Interactive NSI Calculator**: A post-analysis tool to calculate the Normalized Switching Index within user-defined time windows.

 ---